bjornekelund/ICOMautomagic/README.md

 N1MM Logger+'s Configuration panel.
 Also here, make sure the UDP port is the same in both N1MM Logger+ and ICOM Automagic.

-The application does not query the radio for settings.
-Any manual changes made using the radio's own controls are ignored and are consequently not saved.
+The application does not query the radio for settings so any manual changes made using the radio's own controls are ignored and are consequently not saved.
 To not interfer with manual adjustments, the application only updates the radio's settings on band or mode changes.

-Please note that, contrary to DXLog.net, N1MM Logger+ only broadcasts the main receiver's frequency over UDP.
-This means e.g. cross band SO2V is only supported with DXLog.net.
+ICOMAutoMagic only considers broadcast data for radio 1.
+Since N1MM reports the two VFOs in SO2V as two separate radios, ICOMAutoMagic will not know the current operating frequency when focusing "radio 2" in SO2V with N1MM.
+DXLog however reports physical radio 1 as radio 1 regardless of operating technique.

 **This software controls radio transmitter hardware.**
 Be aware that wrongly used or malfunctioning software can damage or destroy such hardware.